Higashiyama District in Kyoto

 My tips for local activities

-Explore the best parts of my favourite city Kyoto with a local guide.
-The personalized tour can take between 2 - 8 hours.
-Check out this page > for more details.
+How about exploring the best parts of my favourite city Kyoto with a local guide?
+The personalized tour by our partner GetYourGuide can take between 2 - 8 hours.
+For more details check out this page >

 History

 In 1929 the Higashiyama District was formed when this part was separated from Shimogyo-ku (district).
 The ward has been designated by the Japanese government as an "Important Preservation District for a Group of Historic Buildings".
-During the 14th century the area became a popular location for large shrines, temples, gardens and villas.
+During the 14th century, the area became a popular location for large shrines, temples, gardens, and villas.
 Shogun Ashikaga Yoshimasa (1436 - 1490) created after his retirement in Kyoto the Higashiyama culture, a subset of Japanese culture with a strong influence by Zen Buddhism.
-His main focus was the development of the famous Japanese tea ceremony (Sado), Indian ink painting and flower arrangements (Ikebana).
+His main focus was the development of the famous Japanese tea ceremony (Sado), Indian ink painting, and flower arrangements (Ikebana).
 A big role played also the concepts/aesthetics of Wabi-sabi.
 The former residence of the shogun - Ginkaku-ji - is now one of the main attractions in Kyoto and a UNESCO World Heritage Site.
 Higashiyama District has many restrictions on urban development, therefore the population is constantly declining.
-It has now out of all 11 districts in Kyoto the lowest number of people with a huge percentage of elderly citizen.
+It has now out of all 11 districts in Kyoto the lowest number of people with a huge percentage of elderly citizens.

 Location